eduardoscsouza/FaceMatch/README.md

 ## **Main Objective**
-As stated in the abstract, our objective is to create a system capable of verifying if the 2 images of people have the face of the same perosn in them or not.
+As stated in the abstract, our objective is to create a system capable of verifying if the 2 images of people have the face of the same person in them or not.
 Therefore the main objective can be broken down into two parts:

 1. A Segmentation Algorithm: Given a single image, crop out the location of the face in it.
 We will limit our scope to only one face per image.
 2. A Verification Algorithm: Given two already segmented faces, determine if they belong to the same person or not.